 Here is your public services Chania guide.

-The official reopening of the Travel & Tourism 2021 Season happened last week, on May 14th.
+The official reopening of the Travel & Tourism Season happened already.
 A new Summer is on the rise with even more new travellers, visitors & tourists arriving everyday on our beautiful island; Crete.

 Including tips, sites, google maps, unwritten local rules paired with 15 years experience in Chania’s travel industry, we pave the way for more individual travellers to visit the beautiful island of Crete & more specifically - Chania.

 2. Chania Town Hall - and Κ.Ε.Π. ( KEP ) Citizens Services Centers

-The Municipality of Chania website has an English version with lots of information such as monuments and archaeological sites, beaches, sights, entertainment and the activities in Chania.
+The Chania tourism website has an English version with lots of information such as monuments, archaeological sites, beaches, events, entertainment and activities in Chania.
 Moreover, it offers useful material and information about the local history, tradition, culture, the Cretan diet and the recent news of the Municipality.